potatoeggy/eifueo/docs/mhf4u7.md

 An **infinite discontinuity** occurs when both one-sided limits are infinite.
 It is common when functions have vertical asymptotes.
 It can be expressed as when
 $$\lim_{x \to a} f(x) = ± ∞$$

-Therefore, a function is only continuous if all of the following are true:
+Therefore, a function is only continuous at $a$ if all of the following are true:

  - $f(a)$ exists
  - $\lim_{x \to a^-} f(x) = \lim_{x \to a^+} f(x)$